Generic Name: cabozantinib

 What should I avoid while taking Cometriq?

-You should not drink grapefruit juice, eat grapefruit or any foods or supplements that contain these products, during treatment with Cometriq.
-They may increase the amount of Cometriq in your blood.
+Do not drink grapefruit juice, eat grapefruit or supplements that contain grapefruit during treatment with Cometriq.

 What are the possible side effects of Cometriq?

 - See "What is the most important information I should know about Cometriq?"